beowulfey/pylinnaeo/README.md

 Highlight a few sequences (hold ctrl) and either double click or hit the align button to create a new alignment.

 There is also an options panel that allows for choosing a font, theme, increase the font size, etc.

+Finally, try holding the mouse button down on a residue within the alignment window--you'll see the residue ID (and equivalent ids for the aligned sequences) in a tooltip popup!

 Enjoy, and hope it works for you, the intrepid early tester!
 I appreciate your feedback!